-Includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim as a spouse, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction (34 U.S.C.12291(a)(8).
+Domestic Violence means a "felony or misdemeanor crime of violence committed by -

+- i. a current or former spouse or intimate partner of the victim, - ii. a person with whom the victim shares a child in common, - iii. a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, - iv. a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies (under VAWA), or - v. any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction."